nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 The Direct Edit experience has been made more robust by better handling HTTP 502 (Bad Gateway), 503 (Service Unavailable) and 504 (Gateway Timeout) errors during document locking/unlocking.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2681](https://jira.nuxeo.com/browse/NXDRIVE-2681).

+## Direct Transfer

+### Fix

+#### File Name Escaping

+We fixed file name escaping when checking for document existence on the server when it could contain the `\r` character.
+This is likely to happen on macOS only but the prevention is available to all platforms.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2321](https://jira.nuxeo.com/browse/NXDRIVE-2321).

 ## Synchronization